 The technology consists of three main components: the reinforced soil foundation, the abutment, and the integrated approach.
 Alternating layers of compacted granular fill and geosynthetic reinforcement provide support for the bridge.
-The closely spaced reinforcement and granular soil create an efficient composite material that is internally stable and capable of carrying significantly higher than design bridge loads with predictable and reliable performance.
+The closely spaced reinforcement and granular soil create an efficient composite material that is internally stable and capable of carrying bridge loads significantly higher than designed with predictable and reliable performance.

 Since GRS-IBS construction involves basic earthwork methods and practice, without requiring highly skilled labor, and employs commonly available equipment and materials, projects can be completed faster and at lower cost.
 Constructing a GRS-IBS bridge can cost 25 to 60 percent less than one built with conventional methods, depending on the standard of construction and the method of contracting.